Limestone Water Utility / CSWR — Harpeth River, Williamson County, TN

 Accessing TDEC permit documents

-Available at TDEC Data Viewer — search permit TN0027278.
-Or email Water.Permits@tn.gov.
+Official records are available at the TDEC Data Viewer — search permit TN0027278.